Christopher-Hayes/fracmap/unix_fractal/fractal/README.md

 make -f Makefile
 ```

-The build should create the executable file `fractal` in the same directory, `./Unix_Fractal/fractal`.
+The build should create the executable file `fracmap` in the same directory, `./Unix_Fractal/fractal`.

 ### Executing